Contact

 72074 Tübingen

-Her research focuses and interests include early modern history, migration history, Reformation and confessional history, education, knowledge and cultural transfer, minority history, remembrance culture, the history of the Habsburg Monarchy, Hungary and the Danube Swabians.
+Her research focuses on the history of the Early Modern period, migration history, the Reformation and religious history, education, knowledge and cultural transfer, minority history, memory culture, the history of the Habsburg Monarchy, Hungary, and the Danube Swabians.